magx2/openhab2-addons/bundles/org.openhab.binding.supla/README.md

 # Native Supla Server

-Native Supla server is a way to create own server
+Native Supla server is a way to create own Supla server.
+This is another way to hva local server without docker.

 ## Discovery